rcbarke/oran-research/ran-digital-twin/README.md

-├── oran-sc-ric/                        # Source files and builds for OSC RIC (added after build) ├── srsRAN_4G/                          # Source files and builds for srsRAN 4G UE (added after build) ├── srsRAN_Project/                     # Source files and builds for srsRAN project (added after build) ├── build-digital-twin.sh               # Main script to build and deploy the RAN Digital Twin └── README.md                           # Documentation for the project
+├── oran-sc-ric/                        # Source files and builds for OSC RIC (added after build) ├── srsRAN_4G/                          # Source files and builds for srsRAN 4G UE (added after build) ├── srsRAN_Project/                     # Source files and builds for srsRAN project (added after build) ├── build-digital-twin.sh               # Main script to build and deploy the digital twin ├── deploy-digital-twin.sh              # Script to deploy the digital twin ├── destroy-digital-twin.sh             # Script to destroy and clean up the digital twin └── README.md                           # Documentation for the project
 ```